Darianlmj/Darianlmj/README.md

 ### Hi there 👋

-#### I'm a Graduate Computer Science student at UNSW Sydney.
-In addition to that, I'm also a Casual Academic and the UI/UX director for [CSESoc](https://csesoc.unsw.edu.au) where I am helping to unify the design of the society's flagship projects.
+#### I'm Darian, a fullstack software engineer based in Sydney.
+In addition to that, I'm also a Graduate student and a Casual Academic at the University of New South Wales as well as the previous UI/UX director for [CSESoc](https://csesoc.unsw.edu.au) where I helped to unify the design of the society's flagship projects.

 ### Projects that I've worked on